ryanj/Eventbrite.jquery.js/OAUTH2-README.md

     var get_access_token = function(){
         return localStorage['eb_access_token'];
-    }
+    };

 Define a callback for saving a user's `access_token`s for later:

     var save_access_token = function( access_token ){
         localStorage['eb_access_token'] = access_token;
-    }
+    };

 Define a callback for removing the current user's `access_token` when needed:

     var delete_access_token = function( access_token ){
         localStorage['eb_access_token'] = undefined;
-    }
+    };

-Now that these callbacks are defined, we can supply them as optional arguments in step 5.
+Now that these callbacks are defined, you will be able to supply them as optional arguments in step 5.

 ### 3. Supply a custom widget template, or use your existing templating solution (optional).
 This widget includes an example HTML template that will be used by default.
 See the `loginHTML` function for more information on how to build your own templating callback function.
 This callback can then be supplied as an optional `renderer` parameter in step 5.